meetric1/gmod_shader_guide/README.md

 You will also need to have flags `$softwareskin 1`, `$vertexnormal 1`, and `$model 1` on your .vmt so the model renders properly.

-`$softwareskin` basically disables normals compression, and while you *can* have compression enabled on your shader (you will need to do `#define COMPRESSED_VERTS 1` before including `common_vs_fxc.h`, then call `DecompressVertex_Normal` on your modelspace normal before skinning it), for simplicity I would suggest avoiding this for now and just setting the .vmt flag.
+`$softwareskin` basically disables normals compression, and while you *can* have compression enabled on your shader (you will need to do `#define COMPRESSED_VERTS 1` before including `common_vs_fxc.h`, then call `DecompressVertex_Normal` on your modelspace normal before skinning it), but for simplicity I would suggest avoiding this for now and just setting the .vmt flag.

 `$vertexnormal` basically just says "Hey! this model has normals!" and lets entities / props render normally.
 Otherwise the material won't work.